Brown-University-Library/bdr_tools_usage_example/README.md

 Shows how to use the simplified bdr_tools architecture in a script, which can be run from any valid server.

+The `example_script.py` simply takes a collection name, and uses bdr_tools to query solr.
+It prints out the pid and title of five items of the collection.

 # Usage

     $ uv run --env-file "../.env" ./example_script.py --collection_name "The Collection Name"

-The output will show the collection name, followed by five

 # Notes